digitranslab/fwego/docs/installation/install-on-render.md

 ### Workers per service

-To spare resources, every Baserow service in Render has only one worker by default.
+To spare resources, every Fwego service in Render has only one worker by default.
 If you are upgrading to a more powerful Render plan, you can increase the amount of workers to 2.
-This can be done via the Environment section on your Baserow web-service in Render.
-Find the "BASEROW_AMOUNT_OF_WORKERS" var and set the value to your desired number of workers.
+This can be done via the Environment section on your Fwego web-service in Render.
+Find the "FWEGO_AMOUNT_OF_WORKERS" var and set the value to your desired number of workers.

 You can roughly estimate the amount of workers based on the available RAM of your service type.
 Every worker needs around 512MB ram.

-## Updating to the latest version of Baserow
+## Updating to the latest version of Fwego

-When a new version of Baserow has been released, you probably want to update.
-To do so on your render Baserow web-service you can click the "Manual Deploy" button and select " Deploy latest commit".
+When a new version of Fwego has been released, you probably want to update.
+To do so on your render Fwego web-service you can click the "Manual Deploy" button and select " Deploy latest commit".